Blog

 Bigstock

-If you've been a part of a big layoff, which is all over the news, it is easier to explain why you got laid off.
+If you've been part of a big layoff that is all over the news, it is easier to explain why you got laid off.
 But otherwise, you will have to explain to prospective employers what happened.

 A short, positive, and concise story is best.
 Perhaps your department was restructured or your job was moved to a different location.
 Take ownership and explain what you learned from the experience.
 Make sure your story will be backed up by your manager or any other references your future employer might want to contact.